How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

 Your run-of-the-mill, classic 500 ml Monster Energy drink has 160 mg of caffeine (3).
 That’s quite a bit of caffeine.
 If you’re not used to it or not expecting it, you’ll probably be left feeling jittery or anxious.
 Kind of like taking caffeine pills instead of getting caffeine through a drink.

 But there are other types of Monster drinks out there, so let’s dive into a few of them and look at how much caffeine each of them has.

 How Much Caffeine In Monster Zero Sugar

-A Monster Zero has 26 mg less caffeine than the regular Monster.
-That means Monster Zero has 140 mg of caffeine.
-That’s still pretty high, but not nearly as high as the 166 mg in a regular Monster.
+A Monster Zero Sugar has 10 mg less caffeine than the regular Monster.
+That means Monster Zero Sugar has 150 mg of caffeine.
+That’s still pretty high, but not quite as high as the 160 mg in a regular Monster.
 But that’s actually not too much.